Vraier/wembed/README.md

 ## Work in progress

-Note that WEmbed is still quiet experimental, so expect major changes in the future.
+Note that WEmbed is still quiet experimental, expect major changes in the future.
 Some code sections that will be changed in the immediate future include:

-* Improve the interface.
-Currently it is cumbersome to construct, options, embedders and embeddings.
-This should be easier.
 * Make a larger portion of the library accessible through the Python bindings
-* Provide more user friendly executables
 * The repository contains some embedding code that is dead or outdated.
 This has to be updated or removed